 If you need more information on the routes of the different bus lines and you want to see the network map of Maastricht and surroundings, you can download all the Arriva network maps of Limburg.
 Alternatively, you can visit the Arriva information desk and ask for direct advice.
 You can find the info desk in the great hall of the Maastricht Station.

-Although trains normally represent a faster and cheaper alternative to regional buses, the cheapest and fastest option to get to Aachen is the regional bus number Qliner 350.
+Although trains are normally faster and cheaper than buses, the best option to get to Aachen is the 350 bus.
 For €6 you can buy a day pass which counts as a one way ticket to Aachen.
 If you need to get back to Maastricht, buy a return ticket for €8,50 instead.
 This site provides the most accurate information on prices and planning your journey.